About

 Research lines

-Our daily-diet impacts our immune system and vulnerability to disease.
-Diet-associate obesity is associated with metabolic, cardiovascular diseases and other non-communicable diseases such as many respiratory diseases.
-We hypothesize that unbalanced daily nutrition triggers myeloid cell production, promoting overstimulation of the immune system, leading to an overwhelmed response in front of respiratory diseases.
-We propose for this project an omics-driven approach combined with phenotypic and functional assays to enlighten the links between daily-diet, hematopoiesis, myeloid cell maturation, immune system homeostasis & systemic inflammation and its impact in lung pathologies.
+GPR55 has been described by the group as playing a key role in regulating the adaptive immune response.
+This receptor is also highly expressed in neutrophils, which are crucial cells during the first stages of acute lung injury.
+The group hypothesises that impaired GPR55 signaling affects neutrophil function by enhancing their radical oxygen species production and triggering NETosis.
+In addition, it is well known that our daily diet impacts our immune system and vulnerability to disease.
+Diet-associated obesity is associated with metabolic, cardiovascular diseases, and other non-communicable diseases, such as many respiratory diseases.
+The group hypothesises that unbalanced daily nutrition triggers myeloid cell production, promoting overstimulation of the immune system and leading to an overwhelmed response in front of respiratory diseases.
+They propose an omics-driven approach combined with phenotypic and functional assays to enlighten the links between daily diet, hematopoiesis, myeloid cell maturation, immune system homeostasis & systemic inflammation, and its impact on lung pathologies.

 Active projects

-PI: Raquel Guillamat Prats
+PI: Raquel Guillamat-Prats

 Funding agency: Instituto de Salud Carlos III (ISCIII)